Segmentation can make a big impact on your personalization strategy—leading to higher engagement and increased ROI of your SMS channel.

 That’s where a smart segmentation strategy plays a critical role, allowing you to target the right audience with the right text.

-We’ve put together these SMS marketing segmentation best practices—based on proven strategies used by our 5,000+ customers—plus five effective ways you can implement segmentation to personalize your text messaging program and increase ROI.
+We’ve put together these SMS marketing segmentation best practices, plus six effective ways you can implement segmentation to personalize your text messaging program and increase ROI.

 SMS segmentation best practices